 This practice is designed to increase the calm and presence in your life by avoiding all of this.
 If you're habitually late, ask yourself why.
 Do you have an aversion to being early?
+Or are you uncomfortable with 'nothing time'.
 If so, get curious about that.
 Explore it.
-Test out whether the thinking is sound.
 Experiment with this and take careful notice of the impact.

 blank spaces in the diary

 The practice: plan some 'nothing time' in your diary

 Packing our diaries full is a recipe for stress and mindlessness.
 We have no time to process the experiences which are our life.
 We can't ground ourselves to be fully present for our next commitment.
 There's no space for our creativity to emerge.
 There's no time for pattern recognition - the basis for wisdom.
 We forget things and hurry past people, sending the message that everything else is more important than them.

 This practice involves both little and big spaces.
 The little spaces are the blanks in your diary between appointments.
 They might be as little as five or ten minutes.
 A blank space in the diary is time when nothing is planned and your mind can roam.
 Time for you to simply stop doing and 'be' for a bit.
 You might be at the bus stop early (because of your 20% buffer), leave your phone in your bag, and you sit there and take in your surroundings.
 Notice the people around you, the landscape, the temperature of the air.